-To evaluate potential vapor intrusion impacts to residences, sampling results will be compared to the Groundwater Statewide health standard vapor intrusion screening values ( $SV{GW}$ ) established by the PA DEP.
-Specifically, sampling results will be compared to the Residential $SV{GW}$ s.
-If water sampling results indicate that concentrations of target analytes are below their respective $SV{GW}$ s, no further action will be required with respect to vapor intrusion.
-If water sampling results indicate that concentrations of target analytes are above their respective $SV{GW}$ s, additional site and/or vapor intrusion investigation(s), including but not limited to indoor air sampling, may be performed.
+To evaluate potential vapor intrusion impacts to residences, sampling results will be compared to the Residential groundwater Statewide health standard vapor intrusion screening values (SVGW) established by the PA DEP.
+If water sampling results indicate that concentrations of target analytes are below their respective SVGWs, periodic sampling will continue in accordance with the priority and frequency structure outlined in Section 4.1.
+If water sampling results indicate that the concentration of one or more target analytes is above its respective SVGW, periodic sampling will continue in accordance with the priority and frequency structure outlined in Section 4.1, and additional site and/or vapor intrusion investigation(s), including but not limited to indoor air sampling, may be performed.

-Though well water from external wells is generally not representative of finished drinking water or indicative of human exposure, sampling results will also be compared to health-based screening levels to evaluate potential impacts to human health related to these constituents.
-Specifically, sampling results will be compared to the Statewide health standard Medium-Specific Concentrations (MSCs) for Organic and Inorganic Regulated Substances in Groundwater, as established by the State of Pennsylvania in Title 25 of the Pennsylvania Code, Chapter 250: Administration of Land Recycling Program (25 Pa.
+Though well water, collected directly from the well column as described herein, is generally not representative of finished drinking water or indicative of human exposure, sampling results may also be compared to health-based screening levels to evaluate worst-case potential impacts to human health related to these constituents.
+Specifically, sampling results may be compared to the Statewide health standard Medium-Specific Concentrations (MSCs) for Organic and Inorganic Regulated Substances in Groundwater, as established by the State of Pennsylvania in Title 25 of the Pennsylvania Code, Chapter 250: Administration of Land Recycling Program (25 Pa.
 Code § 250.2).
-If water sampling results indicate that concentrations of target analytes are below their respective MSCs, no further action will be required.
-If water sampling results indicate that concentrations of target analytes are above their respective MSCs, additional site investigation(s), including but not limited to additional sampling, may be performed.
+If water sampling results indicate that concentrations of target analytes are below their respective MSCs, periodic sampling will continue in accordance with the priority and frequency structure outlined in Section 4.1.
+If water sampling results indicate that the concentration of one or more target analytes is above its respective MSC, periodic sampling will continue in accordance with the priority and frequency structure outlined in Section 4.1, and additional site investigation(s) may be performed.